Vladimir-csp/uwsm/README.md

 - `wayland-session start ${wm_id} with "any complex" arguments`: also adds arguments for particular `@${wm_id}` instance.
 - `-N, -[e]D, -C` can be used to add name, desktop names, description respectively.

-If `${wm_id}` ends with `.desktop`, `wayland-session` finds desktop entry in `wayland-sessions`, uses exec arguments and desktop names from it.
+If `${wm_id}` ends with `.desktop`, `wayland-session` finds desktop entry in `wayland-sessions`, uses exec arguments and desktop names from it
+(along with name and comment for unit descriptons).
-Arguments provided on command line are appended to the command line of desktop entry.
+Arguments provided on command line are appended to the command line of desktop entry (unlike apps).

 If `${wm_id}` is `select` or `default`, `wayland-session` invokes a menu to select desktop entries available in `wayland-sessions`.
 Selection is saved, previous selection is highlighted (or launched right away in case of `default`).
 Selected entry is used as `${wm_id}`.